ashleysally00/register/README.md

 # Register :pencil2: :leaves:

-I started coding this as a full-stack web application that provides user authentication functionality.
+I started coding this as a full-stack web application to provide user authentication functionality.
 This project consists of a React frontend and a Node.js backend with Express, using MySQL for data storage.\
 This project is not a build.
 It just consists of parts I later reworked, beginning with Create React App.
 I used it as a stepping stone to my later project.